Bachelor of Science Options

 zations to be more productive.
 IS grads are problem solvers.
 The program stresses a high component of hands-on skills and internships.

 Opportunities in firms entering, or expanding into the growing global economy abound for students focusing in International Business.
 Businesses engaged in activities such as manufacturing, importing/exporting and transportation, seek graduates of this program.
 Students may take advantage of UNCW's worldwide affiliation to study abroad.

 To be effective organizational leaders, managers need the capability to plan and implement strategies for success.
 Students are prepared for the competitive behavior in business organizations.
 Emphasis is placed on ethical decision making, global perspective, interpersonal capabilities, environmental analysis, business forecasting, leadership skills, goal setting and governance.

-Marketers determine consumer needs and translate those needs into products and services.
-Marketing is a career-oriented major that requires analytical abilities, logic, communication skills and creativity.
-Career opportunities include: professional selling, advertising, services marketing, retailing, hospitality, internet marketing, marketing research and healthcare marketing.
+Marketing is concerned with the identification and assessment of consumer and commercial market needs and the data-driven development of products and programs to meet those needs.
+Marketing is a career-oriented major that requires analytical abilities, communication skills, and creativity.
+Career opportunities include: marketing research analyst, internet marketing, and services marketing.

 Operations students will be analysts of business processes, design production systems, implement quality control systems, and possess the ability to communicate other managers and employees.
 Careers include: operations manager, production scheduler, quality control expert and inventory manager and as specialists in production, operations, and service organizations.

 Economics students with wide and varied interests use the bachelor of arts degree to match their economic intuition with complementary courses from around the university.
 The BA focuses specifically on economics courses allowing students to pursue a second major outside the business school such as mathematics, a foreign language, film, etc. The opportunities are endless.